janaiscoding/css-exercises/flex/07-flex-layout-2/README.md

 - The sidebar has 16px padding.
 - There is 32px padding around the 'cards' section.
 - The cards are arranged horizontally, but wrap to multiple lines when they run out of room on the page.

+### Self check notes
+1. easy clap
+2. "from the edge of the screen" looks kinda weird compared to the image
+3. 4. footer fixed
+5. sidebar and cards had to be grouped under .body class
+6. yep
+7. yep
+8. yep
+9. yep
+10. yep